pypi/warehouse/docs/development/getting-started.rst

 - For bug reports or general problems, file an issue on `GitHub`_;
 - For real-time chat with other PyPA developers, join ``#pypa-dev`` `on Libera`_;
-- For longer-form questions or discussion, message the `distutils-sig mailing list`_.
+- For longer-form questions or discussion, visit `Discourse`_.

 .. _dev-env-install: